jquery-boilerplate/jquery-boilerplate/README.md

 Well, extending jQuery with plugins and methods is very powerful and can save you and your peers a lot of development time by abstracting your most clever functions into plugins.

-[This guide](https://github.com/zenorocha/jquery-boilerplate/wiki/How-did-we-get-here%3F), adapted from jQuery Plugins/Authoring, will outline the basics, best practices, and common pitfalls to watch out for as you begin writing your plugin.
+[This awesome guide](https://github.com/zenorocha/jquery-boilerplate/wiki/How-did-we-get-here%3F), adapted from [jQuery Plugins/Authoring](http://docs.jquery.com/Plugins/Authoring), will outline the basics, best practices, and common pitfalls to watch out for as you begin writing your plugin.

 ## Have you created a plugin from our boilerplate?